 - Product Sourcing + Research: I wish I spent more time here as I feel like there is so much more I could be doing.
-I love having The Stripe be a place you can come to to discover cool new stuff and new to me brands but there isn’t always enough time.
+I love having The Stripe be a place you can come to discover cool new stuff and new to me brands.
+But there isn’t always enough time.
 4 hours per week.

 - Weekend Reading Post: my Saturday post actually takes me the longest to write as it requires finding really good stuff to share with you guys.
 It’s become one of my most popular I try to spend at least 30 minutes every day finding good things to link to.
 3 hours per week.

 - Email Newsletter: I send out a Friday newsletter.
 Putting this together (sizing + uploading emails, linking products and posts, and writing) takes about 2 hours per week.

 - Pulling Links + Creating shopping widgets: This is pretty self explanatory.
 Once I write a post find links to all of the products.
 I then add those into the post and make a shopping widget in ShopStyle.
 I try to batch this and do 3-4 posts at a time.
 1 hour per week.